A Biblical Examination of Zacchaeus of the Bible (Luke 19:1-10)

 Points To Remember About Zacchaeus

-Pass this teaching about Zacchaeus on to those you love and care about.
+Pass this bible study about Zacchaeus on to those you love and care about.

-- people (Zacchaeus, the unnamed woman of Luke 7:48-50 and the repentant thief of Lk.
-23:42,43) did get saved before Jesus died on the cross
+- various people -- Zacchaeus, the unnamed woman of Luke 7:48-50 and the repentant thief of Lk.
+23:42,43 -- did get saved before Jesus died on the cross

 - some extremely wicked people, like Zacchaeus, are open to the Lord Jesus